April 1, 2009Focus Audio Classic FC 7

 For the midrange, the FC 7 is up against a dedicated

-driver in the Studio 60 v.5, so its not much of a contest in that department.
+driver in the Studio 60 v.5, so it’s not much of a contest in that department.
 The

 Studio 60 remained even-keeled no matter what I threw at it, and in the mids was clearly